Rich Republicans, right-minded conservatives, those who aspire to both.

 Well, I didn't expect him to apologize, and that's not what he said he was going to do.

-This is like we did uh yesterday.
+This is like we did yesterday.

 They did it again yesterday.

-It's round two for Republican icons.
+It's round two for Republican Icons.

-There are new developments unfolding in that very public war of words between Arnold Schwarzenegger and Rush Limbaugh.
+As Arnold Schwarzenegger and Rush Limbaugh take their war of words to the airwaves, there are new developments unfolding in that very public war of words between Arnold Schwarzenegger and Rush Limbaugh.

 Did they call a truce?